 I. Taaleri Code of Conduct in General

 Everyone at Taaleri will find themselves in situations where they must decide how to act.
-Taaleri’s values and this Code of Conduct clarify the ethical principles guiding our operations and what we think is the right way to act.
-This Code of Conduct serves as the foundation for all operations in Taaleri Group, and it cannot be compromised.
+Taaleri’s values and this Code of Conduct describe the ethical principles guiding our operations and what we think is the right way to act.
+This Code of Conduct serves as the foundation for all operations in Taaleri Group, and it is non-negotiable.

 In addition to the Taaleri Code of Conduct, Taaleri Plc’s Board of Directors has ratified certain principles and guidelines concerning the entire Group.
-They guide the operation of all companies in Taaleri Group in each business area and, based on them, the companies decide their own, more detailed operating and working instructions.
-The purpose of the above-mentioned instructions, along with this Code of Conduct, is to ensure that the administration of all Group companies is reliable and the key methods are faultless and consistent throughout the Group, taking the differences between business areas into consideration.
+They guide the operation of all companies in Taaleri Group in each business area and, based on them, the businesses can define their own, more detailed operating and working instructions.
+The purpose of the above-mentioned guidelines, along with this Code of Conduct, is to ensure that the administration of all Group companies is reliable, and the key methods are faultless and consistent throughout the Group, taking the differences between business areas into consideration.

-Each Taaleri employee is personally responsible for following this Code of Conduct and all other instructions issued by Taaleri that apply to them.
-Non-compliance with the Taaleri Code of Conduct, the laws and other principles or instructions may result in legal or administrative consequences to the person themselves, to other employees and to Taaleri, and this conduct may affect Taaleri’s reputation.
+Each Taaleri employee is personally responsible for following this Code of Conduct and all other applicable instructions issued by Taaleri.
+Non-compliance with the Taaleri Code of Conduct, laws, and other principles or instructions may result in legal or administrative consequences to the person themselves, to other employees, and to Taaleri, and such conduct may harm Taaleri’s reputation.
 All Taaleri employees have the obligation to maintain the reputation and ethical standards of the company.

 If a Taaleri employee observes business methods or other activity that may be or is against the Taaleri Code of Conduct, laws or regulations, they are encouraged to report it to their supervisor or anonymously through the digital reporting channel following Taaleri’s whistleblowing instructions.
 Anonymous reports are brought to the attention of the Group’s internal affairs division, which initiates the necessary follow-up measures.

 Honest and ethical business and compliance with all laws is in everyone’s interests at Taaleri.